 At thirteen I became a vegetarian because I loved animals and didn't want to eat them.
 Over the years I'd gone in and out of being a vegetarian.
 But now I was seeing horses in a different light, as fully sentient beings.
 The innate understanding I'd had as a child, and then lost as I became an adult, returned.
 I looked at cows and pigs and chickens, at all animals, and realised they're all sentient.
 I became vegan and looked for other ways to be with animals.
 I looked at Natural Horsemanship and Animal Communication.
 But really all I needed to do was look inside.
 Everything I needed to know was right there, it always had been, I’d just stopped listening.

 Now I listen all the time.
 I don't spend my days telling horses what to do.
 I spend my days listening to what they have to say.
 And I continue learning as they continue teaching me.
 It's funny, I'd always said I preferred animals to humans, but the way I treated them wasn't congruent with what I was saying.
 When I stopped forcing them to my will, I saw them so differently.
 All over the world now I am connecting with others who are on a similar path to me.
 The understanding that animals are sentient beings with their own thoughts and emotions is now accepted globally by millions of people.
 The future for us all, regardless if we have two legs, four or none, fur, hair, feathers or scales, is looking good, but will still take some work.
-For this reason I have decided to make it my life’s work to help remove bits from horse’s mouths.
+My contribution will be to help remove bits from horse’s mouths.
 This will be my contribution.
-My mission is to help and guide people to see horses in a different way.
+And to help and guide people to see horses in a different way.